 - The University of Bedfordshire will not be processing your loan applications.
 The federal loans will be handled by the National Student Loans Service Centre, whilst the provincial loans will be handled by the provincial governments and student aid branches

-- You will have to submit an application for loans and grants for every each of study
+- You will have to submit an application for loans and grants for each year of study

 How will I be paid?